xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 > 💡 Takeaway: Even without full GDS support, GPU-based decompression can dramatically reduce I/O latency and free up CPU resources for other tasks.

 ### Step 4: Overlapping CPU and GPU compute with NVIDIA DALI 🔀

 Ideally, we want to minimize idle time on both the CPU and GPU by overlapping their workloads.
 In traditional PyTorch DataLoaders, data loading and preprocessing often happen sequentially before GPU training can begin—this creates stalls where the GPU sits idle waiting for input (as seen in our baseline profiling screenshots above).

 To address this inefficiency, we adopted [NVIDIA DALI (Data Loading Library)](https://docs.nvidia.com/deeplearning/dali/user-guide/docs/index.html), which provides a flexible, GPU-accelerated data pipeline with built-in support for asynchronous execution across CPU and GPU stages.
 DALI helps reduce CPU pressure, enables concurrent preprocessing, and increases training throughput by pipelining operations.

-We began with a minimal example in [zarr_DALI directory](https://github.com/pangeo-data/ncar-hackathon-xarray-on-gpus/tree/main/zarr_DALI) with short, contained examples of a DALI pipeline loading directly from Zarr stores.
+First, we began with a minimal example in [zarr_DALI directory](https://github.com/pangeo-data/ncar-hackathon-xarray-on-gpus/tree/main/zarr_DALI) with short, contained examples of a DALI pipeline loading directly from Zarr stores.
 This example shows how to build a custom DALI `pipeline` that uses an `ExternalSource` operator to load batched image data from a Zarr store and transfer them directly to GPU memory using CuPy arrays.

 In short, to use DALI with Zarr for data loading, you need to: